 Iowa agriculture leaders are investigating a record 258 crop damage reports from pesticides this year.
 About 100 complaints on 150,000 acres are tied to dicamba.

 Monsanto and other chemical giants like DuPont and BASF have developed seeds that are genetically modified (GMOs).
-The GMO seeds can then be sprayed with a weed-killing pesticide (or herbicide) that takes out weeds but leaves the crop unharmed (though nutritionally compromised and full of GMO toxins).
+The GMO seeds can then be sprayed with a weed-killing pesticide (or herbicide) that takes out weeds but leaves the crop unharmed.

 Dicamba critics say the new dicamba products don’t stay where they’re sprayed.
 They move onto neighboring fields, where they can damage non-resistant crops, fruits, vegetables, trees, flowers.